 Once recruits graduate from the Training Academy, they are assigned to one of eleven barracks.
-Once assigned to a barracks, a recruit will spend 30 working days with a field-training officer (FTO).
+Once assigned to a barracks, a recruit will spend an additional period with a field-training officer (FTO).
 The FTO is a veteran trooper who has valuable experience that will add to the knowledge of newly appointed troopers and help ensure their success within the agency.
 The role of the FTO is also to detect any poor working habits that could prove dangerous to the Trooper Trainee or other troopers.
 The FTO will monitor the Trooper Trainee and provide feedback in important areas such as investigative skills, report writing and officer safety.
 During this period a Trooper Trainee will work with several different field-training officers until field training is complete.

 Once a Trooper Trainee successfully completes field training, he or she is handling all calls of service on their own.
 For this reason, it is highly advantageous to learn as much as possible while working with the field-training officer.